kangqing/docs/interview/project.md

 I long for the chance to use my talents.

-I think Ericsson is an international company, and I can get more in such a working environment.
+I think XX is an international company, and I can get more in such a working environment.

 That is the reason that I come here for the interview.